henkjannl/DesigningHousingsInFreeCAD/09-hinge/Readme.md

 The 135° angle is chosen to ensure both housing shells are printable without support structures.

 The line going down is perpendicular to the bottom flat side of the housing.
-This line is a reference for the flat face mentioned above, ensuring the hosuing can be opened fully flat without mechanical inteference.
+This line is a reference for the flat face mentioned above, ensuring the housing can be opened fully flat without mechanical interference.

 There is also geometry representing the round parts of the hinge, **sk hinge top** basically divides the length of the hinge in three types of sections:
 * elements that are connected to the bottom part of the housing
 * elements that are connected to the top part of the housing
 * space between the parts (S)

 The sketch contains only two dimensions: the total length of the hinge and the space between the parts in axial direction.
-The radius of the cilinders is also modelled, but this has been derived from **sk hinge right**
+The radius of the cylinders is also modelled, but this has been derived from **sk hinge right**

 <p align="center">
   <img src="./images/sketch-hinge-top.png" alt="Sketch hinge top" width="605">